Fixatron/TFRom-Recreation/README.md

 - Stage 1:
   * ![Level 1 Map](https://github.com/Fixatron/TFRom-Recreation/blob/main/images/stages/st1.png)
   * Hold right as the level starts and jump over the first swooping decepticon jet.
   * Run under the subsequent jets and under the Gosupu (rocket).
-Shoot the powerup ramjet, but watch out for the jet that swoops just after the Gosupu.
+Shoot the powerup ramjet, but watch out for the jet that swoops just after the first Gosupu.
   * Running along, there is a Gosupu directly under a moon, right after this is the jet with the first Rodimus letter, R.
-  * Hidden energon cube at plrxprog 048000
-  * Hidden energon cube is at plrxprog0xA078F8, w/ plrxpos0xBF78, or between the two large moons before the end of the level.
-Jump as high as you can in the middle of the two moons and shoot once to the right to reveal an energon cube.
-Dont shoot the cube, it can be killed and you wont get any points.
+  * Hidden energon cube are about!
+Dont shoot the cube, it can be destroyed and rendered useless.
 - Boss 1:
   * ![Boss 1](https://github.com/Fixatron/TFRom-Recreation/blob/main/images/stages/st1-boss.png)
   * Fire 4 vertical bullets into the glowing part of the planet and complete the stage.
 - Stage 2:
-  * More of a platforming level, but still get the hell out of there.
+  * More of a platforming level
-  * Theres a hidden energon cube shorly before starscream
+  * Theres a hidden energon cube shorly before Starscream
+  * Destroy Starscream's Ghost to rescue Goldbug and warp to stage 4

 - Stage 9:
   * ![Level 9 map](https://github.com/Fixatron/TFRom-Recreation/blob/main/images/level9map.png)